All Episodes

 CNN says so.

-The Sumbas sub 1941, a date which will live in infamy.
+December 7th, 1941, a date which will live in infamy.

-Just two hours ago, Allied Air Forces began an attack on military targets in Iraq and Kuwait.
+Just two hours ago, Allied air forces began an attack on military targets in Iraq and Kuwait.

 Our mission will be limited, focused, and under the command of an American general.

-At this hour, American and coalition forces are in the early stages of military operations to disarm Iraq, to free its people, and to defend the world from grave danger.
+My fellow citizens, at this hour, American and coalition forces are in the early stages of military operations to disarm Iraq, to free its people, and to defend the world from grave danger.

 Hello!